THE basic belt seen in many stills photographs from the pre-WW1 era and also in images from the Great War & WW2.

 Small 42"

-I can make this pattern of belt to the above sizes & original specification, using the correct pattern of solid brass buckle.
+I make 1903 pattern belts to the above sizes & original width specification, using the correct type of solid brass buckle.

-Mine are supplied in natural veg. tanned leather, as per the originals & they will be marked with a correct Broad Arrow stamp.
+My 1903 belts are made using natural veg. tanned leather, as per the originals & they are marked with a correct Broad Arrow stamp.

 I also have a set of WW1 leather stamps so can add years/dates, if so required, plus service serial numbers, etc.